FallOutChonny/slack-dark-theme/README.md

 ```

 It will automatically install the dark theme into slack for you, if install successfully, terminal will display `Dark theme applied to Slack.` message, and then restart slack and enjoy it!
-If styles is broken, please open an issue, i'll fix it as soon as posible.
+If theme is broken, please open an issue to me, i'll fix it as soon as posible.

 ### My sidebar custom theme